Return to main.

 - DoDonPachi DaiFukkatsu's console-exclusive Arrange B mode is this for scoring system buffs.
 Enemies that change bullet patterns and point values as the player plays more, lots of Smart Bombing (even moreso than most 8ing/Raizing games), enough bomb recharging to make the announcer ask "Are you ready?" over and over, among other things that break many established shmup conventions.

-- Hatoful Boyfriend is about a human hunter-gatherer girl who goes to a high school for pigeons and doves, and discovers romance along the way.
+- Hatoful Boyfriend is about a human hunter-gatherer girl who goes to a high school for pigeons (and some assorted other birds), and discovers romance along the way.
 With the birds.
 And then some disturbing endings start to show that things aren't as delightfully wacky as they seem, and the game begins to get very, very dark...

 - Namco's Wagyan Land, a Platform Game where you fight with projectile katakana and bosses try to defeat you with shiritori.

 - Theatrhythm Final Fantasy, an entry in the Final Fantasy series contained within the Dissidia Final Fantasy universe, has been described as Final Fantasy meets Elite Beat Agents.
 To restate for candidacy, it's a Japanese Role Playing Game anthology fused with a Rhythm Game (similar to that of Dance Dance Revolution or Guitar Hero, with wildly varying graphics (from Kingdom Hearts coded-style chibis, to eight- and sixteen-bit graphics - Nintendo Entertainment System/Game Boy/Super Nintendo Entertainment System/Game Boy Color-era - to fully rendered CGI (same quality as the PS1/PS3 or the Xbox 360), and it's in the same series as a FIGHTING GAME.
 Oh, and it's on the Nintendo 3DS, so it's all in stereoscopic 3D.